Skip to main content

 Specify:

-• <destination_subnet_1> — the destination subnet for the first port on the network card.
-You can view it in the control panel: from the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Static routes for connecting to iSCSI targets → column Destination Subnet;
+• <destination_subnet_1> - destination subnet for the first port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Static routes for connecting to iSCSI targets → column Destination Subnet;

-• <mask_1> — The destination subnet mask for the first port on the network card.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Static routes for connecting to iSCSI targets → column Destination Subnet;
+• <mask_1> - destination subnet mask for the first port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Static routes for connecting to iSCSI targets → column Destination Subnet;

-• <next_hop_1> — gateway for the first port on the network card.
-You can see it in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Configuring network interfaces → column Next hop (gateway);
+• <next_hop_1> - gateway for the first port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring network interfaces → column Next hop (gateway);

-• <destination_subnet_2> — The destination subnet for the second port on the network card.
-You can look in the control panel: from the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Static routes for connecting to iSCSI targets → column Destination Subnet;
+• <destination_subnet_2> - destination subnet for the second port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Static routes for connecting to iSCSI targets → column Destination Subnet;

-• <mask_2> — The destination subnet mask for the second port on the network card.
-You can look it up in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Static routes for connecting to iSCSI targets → column Destination Subnet;
+• <mask_2> - destination subnet mask for the second port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Static routes for connecting to iSCSI targets → column Destination Subnet;

-• <next_hop_2> — gateway for the second port on the network card.
-You can look it up in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Configuring Network Interfaces → column Next hop (gateway).
+• <next_hop_2> - gateway for the second port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring network interfaces → column Next hop (gateway).

-6. Verify that the static routes defined in step 5 have been applied:
+6. Check that the static routes configured in step 5 have been applied:

 route print -4

-7. Verify that the speed of each interface is at least 10 GBit/sec:
+7. Check that the speed of each interface is at least 10 Gbit/s:

 Get-NetAdapter | Where-Object { $_.Name -eq "<eth_name_1>" } | Select-Object -Property Name,LinkSpeed